Revisiting CPL with sign-switching density: To cross or not to cross the NECB: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Emre \"{O}z\"{u}lker and Luis Escamilla for their insightful comments and valuable suggestions.
-M.G. acknowledges partial support from T\"{U}B\.{I}TAK through a fellowship associated with Grant No.~124N627. \" {O}.A. acknowledges the support by the Turkish Academy of Sciences in the scheme of the Outstanding Young Scientist Award (T\"{U}BA-GEB\.{I}P).
+M.G. acknowledges partial support from Scientific and Technological Research Counsil of T\"{u}rkiye (T\"{U}B\.{I}TAK) through a fellowship associated with Grant No.~124N627.
+The authors thank T\"{U}B\.{I}TAK for their support. \"{O}.A. acknowledges the support by the Turkish Academy of Sciences in the scheme of the Outstanding Young Scientist Award (T\"{U}BA-GEB\.{I}P).
 E.D.V. is supported by a Royal Society Dorothy Hodgkin Research Fellowship.
 This article is based upon work from COST Action CA21136 Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
 The authors acknowledge the use of High-Performance Computing resources from the IT Services at the University of Sheffield.\\